jurerotar/Pillage-First-Ask-Questions-Later/README.md

 Yes, there's a couple.
 Game design is still being discussed in our [Discord server](https://discord.gg/Ep7NKVXUZA), so feel free to join if you'd like to learn more or give your opinion!

+# Roadmap

+See the [ROADMAP.md](/docs/ROADMAP.md) for a full list of supported & upcoming features

 ## Development setup